Nonprofit Appeal Letters: 11 Easy Steps + Template

 Your appeal messaging is not done after Linda has donated.

 Remember to thank all your donors and explain the impact of their donations.
-Send your thanks in a timely fashion, and make them feel sincerely appreciated.
+Send your thanks promptly, and make them feel sincerely appreciated.

-You can do this in a lot of different ways — sending them a thank you email or video, giving them a phone call, hosting a donor appreciation party, sending them a thank you gift, and so on.
-Make sure to keep it personal and follow up with your donors regularly to re-engage them as a part of your donor community.
+You can do this in many different ways — sending them a thank you email or video, giving them a phone call, hosting a donor appreciation party, sending them a thank you gift, and so on.
+Keep it personal and regularly follow up with your donors to re-engage them as part of your donor community.

 Step 11: Find a strategic partner

-Contact us to learn more about our expertise in nonprofit digital marketing, branding, and messaging.
-We’d love to build a marketing strategy designed to amplify your nonprofit’s mission and help you thrive all year round.
+Contact us to learn more about our copywriting for nonprofits and branding and messaging expertise.
+We’d love to build a marketing strategy to amplify your nonprofit’s mission and help you thrive all year round.

 Nonprofit Appeal Letter Template